How partial shutdown of U.S. government could play out

 “Non-essential” federal workers at unfunded agencies are on furlough and staying home.
 Both they and essential employees will not get paychecks after December until the shutdown ends.

 She has vowed swift action to fully reopen the government.
 Barring some sort of deal in the interim, House Democrats expect to vote on a funding bill on Jan.
-3, said a Democratic aide.
+3, a Democratic aide said.

+In the new Congress, Senate Republicans will increase their number of seats to 53 but still will need Democratic support to pass any legislation requiring a 60-vote majority.

-Details of the upcoming House bill were unclear, but it was unlikely to include wall funding, like an earlier Senate measure.
-If such a bill were to pass the House and again win support in the Senate, it would go next to Trump.
+Details of the upcoming House bill were unclear but it was unlikely to include wall funding, like an earlier Senate measure.
+If such a bill were to pass the House and again win support in the Senate, it would then go to Trump.

 At that point, he could face a politically difficult choice - back down on his full wall-funding demand or veto the bill and single-handedly extend the partial shutdown.